cynici/topojson/README.md

 * docker-compose.yml

-Use the example below and tailor it for your needs.
+Craft your own *docker-compose.yml* by using the example below and tailor it for your needs.
 Replace the placeholder *{}* with the correct value.

-If you're using *docker-entrypoint.sh*, you can override the container runtime numeric user-id to your own by setting the environment variable *RUNUSER_UID* to avoid input/output file permission issue.
-The script sets the runtime user home directory and current working directory to /data by default.
-It can be changed using the environment variable *RUNUSER_HOME*.

 ```
 version: '2'